Jaymon/chef-cookbooks/nginx/README.md

 ## Using

-Each server name under the `servers` configuration can be started, restarted, and stopped using init:
+Each server name under the `servers` configuration can be started, restarted, and stopped using the Nginx systemd unit:

     $ sudo systemctl start nginx